-The law school has worked directly with Lenovo and Dell and indirectly via the BYU bookstore with Apple to identify models that are appropriate for law students.
+The Law School has worked directly with Lenovo and Dell and indirectly via the BYU Store with Apple to identify models that are appropriate for law students.

 For 1st year law students, the cost of your laptop (up to $1,500) can be added to your budget for purposes of computing financial aid under the guidelines of the U.S. Office of Education.

 The links below can help you determine what model works best for you.